 People in the community, usually known as Hell’s Kitchen, commenced directing traffic themselves as stoplights and on foot signs, and symptoms went dark.

-Ginger Tidwell, a dance instructor, and Upper West Side resident became approximately to order at a West Side diner on Broadway and West 69th Street simply earlier than 7 p.M.
+Ginger Tidwell, a dance instructor, and Upper West Side resident began ordering at a West Side diner on Broadway and West 69th Street just before 7 p.m.

 “When the lighting fixtures started flickering and then had been out, we got up and left, strolling up Broadway with all the site visitors lighting out and organizations darkish,” she said.